vogelito/glacierprotocol/_docs/overview/multi-signature-security.md

 enough to steal the money.
 * **Loss**: If a key is destroyed or simply misplaced, you can recover your money using the remaining keys.
-* **Betrayal**:
+* **Key-man risk**:
+By having multiple signatories you significantly reduce the risk of fund loss in case a signatory dies or becomes incapacitated.
+In the case of duress, a single-signatory is unable to access funds.
-You may want to entrust one or more signatories with keys to facilitate access to your funds when you are dead or incapacitated.
-With multisignature security, entrusting them with a key will not enable them to steal your funds (unless they steal additional key(s), or collude with another signatory).
+* **Unilateral access**: With multisignature security, signatories with a key will not be able to move funds (unless they steal additional key(s), or collude with additional signatories).
+This allows for more institutional decision-making.

 ## Choosing a Multisignature Withdrawal Policy